Italian Style Mozzarella Sausage with Creamy Polenta

 Many Italian dishes are based on simple recipes made with inexpensive ingredients that were served to hungry peasant families.
 Often the recipes relied on ample carbohydrates, which were both filling and cheap.
 Best known are the many different pastas, but rice and cornmeal were also popular for large families.

-- To make the tomato sauce: Heat 1 tablespoon the oil in a heavy large skillet over medium-high heat.
+To make the tomato sauce: Heat 1 tablespoon oil in a heavy large skillet over medium-high heat.
 Add the sausage slices and cook until browned, about 5 minutes on each side.
 Using a slotted spoon, transfer the sauce to a plate.
 Add the remaining 2 tablespoons oil, onion and carrot to the pan.
 Reduce the heat to medium, cover and cook until the vegetables soften, stirring occasionally, about 10 minutes.
 Add the garlic and cook 1 minute.
 Pour in the wine and bring to a boil, scraping up any browned bits from the bottom of the pan.
 Boil until the liquid is syrupy and reduced by about ⅔, about 4 minutes.
 Add the tomatoes and bring to a simmer.
 Cook until the tomatoes begin to soften and the sauce thickens, about 10 minutes.
 Return the sausage to the pan and add 1 tablespoon of the basil (save the remainder for garnish).
 Simmer 10 minutes to blend the flavors, thinning with water if the sauce becomes thicker than a pasta sauce.
 Season to taste with salt and pepper.

 Spoon the polenta into a large shallow bowl.
 Spoon the sausage and tomato sauce over.
 Sprinkle with the cheese and remaining 2 tablespoons basil and serve.
 Serves 4.